pradipstha/Advanced-GeoVisualization/README.md

-# GeoViz

-This repo is used to demonstrate the use of GitHub and Rstudio for version control.
+This repo is contains lab files used in the couse EAS 501 Advanced GeoVisualization.
-The file project_1.Rproj contains R codes to load default dataset and plot it.